 - Quinn Perry by email at firstname.lastname@example.org.

 (Please provide the resolution in a Word document, if possible.)

-Step 4: ISBA Reviews the Resolutions with the ISBA Legislative Committee
+Step 4: ISBA Reviews the Resolutions with the ISBA Resolutions Committee

 - The ISBA Resolutions Committee and staff review all resolutions in the month of August.

 - The Committee or staff may contact the sponsors for clarification.

 - The Committee will also present their recommendations to the ISBA Executive Board during its September Board Meeting.
 The Sponsor will need to attend the September Executive Board meeting (in-person or virtually) to present their resolution to the Executive Board.
 The Executive Board will then review the Resolution and vote on each Resolution with a “do pass”, “do not pass”, or “no recommendation”.